Board Members

 Vanessa Caldarelli

-In 2018, Vanessa became Director of Posada Natura, a wellness retreat center located at the base of Eco Era’s reserve, offering nature-based healing programs.
-Two years later, Vanessa was appointed President of Eco Era, where she now leads the organization’s efforts to protect the rainforest and foster a more harmonious relationship between people and the planet.
+In 2019, Vanessa co-founded Posada Natura, a nature-immersed retreat center located at the base of Eco Era’s reserve.
+In 2021, she was appointed President of Eco Era, where she leads the organization’s efforts to protect rainforest ecosystems in Costa Rica and foster a healthier relationship between people and nature.

 Bob Buckter